-An examination of conformity, conflict or stability, of human interactions across cultural boundaries both at home and abroad, the positive and negative consequences of increasing global interconnectedness and the role of culture change, ethnic identity or religious unity in creating contradictory social and political trends.
+An examination of conformity, conflict or stability, of human interactions across cultural boundaries both at home and abroad, the positive and negative consequences of increasing global interconnectedness and the role of culture change, throughout the course listing, A indicates course is not available for audit; § Indicates a cross-referenced course.

+ethnic identity or religious unity in creating contradictory social and political trends.
 (Satisfies USCB General Education Global Citizenship and Multicultural Understanding Requirement).